-Switzerland’s Upper Engadine Valley has a wealth of historic palace hotels, but the Grand Hotel Kronenhof stands out for its quiet elegance.
+Switzerland’s Upper Engadine Valley has a wealth of historic palace hotels.
+The Grand Hotel Kronenhof, in particular, stands out for its quiet elegance.
 Located about 10 minutes by car from St. Moritz, which attracts the rich and famous from all over the world, the village of Pontresina feels more understated in terms of its luxury accommodations.
 A multitude of outdoor gear shops line the streets, instead of high-end fashion boutiques.
 Also, it has less than half the population of St. Moritz.

 The area of Pontresina where you’ll find the hotel is known as “Laret” (Romansh for larch trees).
-In this corner of the village you’ll see some examples of well-preserved Engadine houses with thick stone walls and Sgraffito decorations around the doors and windows.
+In this corner of the village you’ll see some examples of well-preserved Engadine houses.
+They have thick stone walls and Sgraffito decorations around the doors and windows.
 Overall, I find that this community has a peaceful, slower-paced atmosphere that I really enjoy.

 “The Grande Dame of the Engadine”